Ailyth99/RetroGameLocalization/PS2_Metal_Slug_3D/readme.md

 The game's primary archive format is **AFS**, which contains numerous **PAK** files.
 Inside these PAK files lies a custom compression format I have named **PKLZ**.
 You must decompress these PKLZ files to access the actual texture files.
+Some other SNK PS2 games can also use these tools, such as KOF - Maximum.
 Below are the usage instructions for each tool:

 ### **pak_unpacker**